okteto/okteto/README.md

 - Run `okteto init` to inspect your project and generate your own config file
 - Run `okteto up` to launch your development environment in seconds.

 Check in your `okteto.yml` into your repo and make collaboration easier than ever. `git clone`, `okteto up` and you're ready to go.

+### Developer mode

+You can swap your development environment with an existing Kubernetes deployment, and develop directly in a production-like environment.
+This helps eliminate integration issues since you're developing as if your were in production.

+Okteto supports applications with one or with multiple services.

 ### Faster iteration

 Okteto detects your code changes, synchronizes your code to your development environment.
 Integrate this with existing compilers and hot reloaders to automatically see your changes in seconds.

-Use Okteto while you develop so you don't have to build your containers or redeploy your application every few seconds to validate your changes.

-### File synchronization
 Okteto is powered by [Syncthing](https://github.com/syncthing/syncthing).
 It will detect code changes instantly and automatically synchronize your file changes.

-Your files are stored in a persistent volume, allowing you to delete and relaunch your development environments without having to wait for all your files to synchronize every time.
+Your files will be stored in a persistent volume, allowing you to delete and relaunch your development environments without having to wait for all your files to synchronize every time.

 Files are synchronized both ways.
 If you edit a file directly in your remote development environment, the changes will be reflected locally as well.
 Great for keeping your `package-lock.json` or `requirements.txt` up to date.

-### Developer mode

-You can swap your development environment with an existing Kubernetes deployment, and develop directly in a production-like environment.
-This helps eliminate integration issues since you're developing as if your were in production.

-Okteto supports applications with one or with multiple services.

 ### Keep your own tools
 No need to change IDEs, tasks or deployment scripts.
 Okteto easily integrates and augments all of your existing tools.